Silencing hate speech: censorship or civility?

 This event is free and unticketed.
 For more information contact firstname.lastname@example.org

 Wherever you look today, it seems impossible to escape the ever-swelling debate surrounding hate speech, and the arguably Orwellian laws that aim to tackle it.

 But has the legal reaction to these concerns gone too far?
 It’s now deemed hate speech to criticise Islam, to disagree with a person’s right to identify as the opposite gender, or to join a Facebook group called ‘I Hate Christians’.
-At the 2016 Conservative Party Conference, a speech given by Home Secretary Amber Rudd was recorded as hate speech by police after an Oxford academic made a complaint about its anti-immigrant message.
-Later this year, a Scottish comedian will stand trial for sharing a video in which he teaches his pet pug to do a Nazi salute.
+Earlier this year, a Scottish comedian was convicted and fined for sharing a video in which he teaches his pet dog to do a Nazi salute.

 But while there are clampdowns on comparatively trivial matters, there is more serious cause for concern, too.
 Videos of Islamist extremists encouraging impressionable young jihadis to carry out ‘lone wolf’ terrorist attacks are readily available after a few minutes of surfing YouTube.
 British MPs have become the target of increasing hateful messages over recent years, including death threats posted through their front doors.
 In 2011, Anders Breivik killed 69 teenagers at a Labour party youth camp in Norway; police later discovered he was an avid consumer and sharer of racist, hateful content on his Facebook page and other online sources.